-\$Criminal Pretrial Litigation, 3 credits, Adjunct Professor Meinecke, LAW8030A

-This course focuses on the pretrial strategy and tactics employed by trial lawyers in federal criminal cases.
+\$Criminal Pretrial Litigation, 3 credits, Adjunct Professor Shields, LAW8030A This course focuses on the pretrial strategy and tactics employed by trial lawyers in federal criminal cases.
 The course requires students to conduct pre-trial criminal procedures by following simulated cases involving the prosecution of criminal offenses in federal court.
 Student alternate handling segments of the case as both a prosecutor and as defense counsel.
 Students complete five to six graded homework assignments during the trimester.
 The assignments consist of researching and writing appropriate court documents (e.g., a motion to suppress evidence, motion to compel discovery, etc.).
 Students also prepare to interview witnesses (including the defendant), argue motions, and make charging decisions.
-Knowledge of Criminal Procedure and Evidence is helpful, but not required.
-Minimum enrollment 8, maximum enrollment 24.
+Knowledge of Criminal Procedure and Evidence is helpful but not required.
+Maximum enrollment 24.
 This course may satisfy the Upper Level Writing Requirement.

-\Criminal Procedure, 3 credits, Adjunct Professor Meinecke, LAW7320A This course focuses on the major constitutional restraints upon the criminal justice process.
+Criminal Procedure, 3 credits, Adjunct Professor Kelly Thompson, LAW7320A This course focuses on the major constitutional restraints upon the criminal justice process.
 Particular attention is given to the provisions of the Fourth, Fifth, and Sixth Amendments to the United States Constitution, including arrest, search and seizure, interrogations and confessions, the exclusionary rule, and the right to defense counsel.
 Overall consideration is given to the impact of Fourteenth Amendment Due Process requirements throughout state and federal criminal justice systems.
-Minimum enrollment 8, maximum enrollment 40.
+Maximum enrollment 40.

-Entity Taxation, 3 credits, Adjunct Professor Adam Tarleton, LAW8150A This course examines the federal income taxation of subchapter C corporations, general partnerships, limited liability companies, subchapter S corporations, limited partnerships, and other business entities.
+Entity Taxation, 3 credits, Adjunct Professor Tim Prosky, LAW8150A This course examines the federal income taxation of subchapter C corporations, general partnerships, limited liability companies, subchapter S corporations, limited partnerships, and other business entities.
 State tax implications may also be addressed.
-Minimum enrollment 8, maximum enrollment 16.
+Maximum enrollment 16.

 Environmental Law, 3 credits, Adjunct Professor Smith, LAW8410A This course studies state and federal environmental regulation.
 Relevant state and federal statutes, regulations, and case decisions are examined, with particular emphasis on federal statutes, such as the National Environmental Policy Act (NEPA), the Clean Water Act (CWA), and the Comprehensive Environmental Response and Liability Act (CERCLA).
 Knowledge of the basics of Administrative Law is strongly recommended for students enrolling in this course.
-Minimum enrollment 8, maximum enrollment 18.
+Maximum enrollment 18.

-\Family Law, 3 credits, Adjunct Professor Bennington, LAW7750A This course covers the laws impacting the family unit and defining the rights and duties of family members.
+Family Law, 3 credits, Adjunct Professor Bennington, LAW7750A This course covers the laws impacting the family unit and defining the rights and duties of family members.
 Topics include family law, constitutional and jurisdictional issues, heartbalm torts, domestic violence, marriage, separation, divorce, support, custody, equitable distribution, and family law ethical issues.
 Course requirements include writing assignments and activities to provide a sense of the practical side of the practice of family law.
-Minimum enrollment 8, maximum enrollment 40.
+Maximum enrollment 32.